lucy-gelderloos/java-fundamentals/inheritance/README.md

   - String `name`
   - String `priceCategory`
   - String `businessType`
-  - int `averageRating`
   - ArrayList<String> `reviewsList`
 - Constructor
   - *Business(String name, String priceCategory, String businessType)*
 - Methods
   - *addReview(String body, String author, int rating, Business business)* adds a review to the business' list of reviews, then calls *updateAverageRating*.
-  - *addReview(String body, String author, int rating, Business business, String movie)* adds a review including the movie viewed to the business' list of reviews, then calls *updateAverageRating*.
+  - *addReview(String body, String author, int rating, Theater theater, String movie)* adds a review including the movie viewed to the theater's list of reviews, then calls *updateAverageRating*.
   - *updateAverageRating(Business business)* iterates through the business' list of reviews, sums each rating, and divides by the total number of reviews to get the average rating.
   - *getAllReviews(Business business)* first determines if the review list has any entries; if no, it returns an empty string.
 If yes, it starts with an output string with "Review:" on a single line.
 It then iterates through the restaurant's list of reviews, calls *Review.toReviewString* on each, and adds each resulting string.
 Each review string except the last is followed by a newline.
   - *toBusinessString(Business business)* concatenates the business' name, rating, and price category, followed by the string returned from *getAllReviews*.